e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 - **Vision** - Now this is usually the part that everyone prefers.
 You YOLO ideas that make you feel great on reshaping the world as we know it.
 The less cynical way to look at it is, that this is the area where you define what the customer will want as they don't _trully_ know what they want.
 It is easily 80% of the work when working on bleeding edge technology (deep tech).
 Very often, this comes from the founders, expanding by product leadership and through a back and forth with the different product leaders in the org.

 There are more ways of course.
 They will depend on the structure of influences in the company and which departments have a support or control function.
-Regardless, successful outcome is a product line up, release structure, feature list with impact rankings.
+Regardless, successful outcome is a product line up, release structure, feature list with impact rankings and a lot of story telling.

 #### 2. Engineering - How?

 Now that we know what we want, it's time to work on building it.
 The engineers will do that by answering the question **'How?'**.

 Engineering will do just that while retaining the most important elements from Product.
 This also means that the requirements from Product have to be sensible.
-To enforce this, the **Trifecta works _with_ each other not _for_ each other**.
+To enforce this, the **Trifecta works _with_ each other, not _for_ each other**.
 This is a critical differentiation of the trifecta vs what you've probably heard before from structure that resembles it.

 To figure out 'How?'
 Engineering will go and look at: